Plukenetia volubilis: Nutrition

+The edible seed oil is a source of polyunsaturated fatty acids.

+Culinary

 The roasted seeds can be consumed as nuts, and roasted leaves chewed or made into a tea.

-Sacha inchi oil has a mild flavour with a nutty finish and may be appropriate for a variety of cuisines, although when consumed daily after one week, some subjects indicated low acceptance for the oil.
-Rich in alpha-linolenic acid, the oil was evaluated in a 4 month ingestion study (10-15 millilitres per day) by adults, showing it was safe and tended to increase blood levels of HDL cholesterol.
+Sacha inchi oil has a mild flavor with a nutty finish and may be appropriate for a variety of cuisines, although when consumed daily after one week, some subjects indicated low acceptance for the oil.
+Rich in alpha-linolenic acid, the oil was evaluated in a 4-month ingestion study (10-15 millilitres per day) by adults, showing it was safe and tended to increase blood levels of HDL cholesterol.

 In Peru during 2009, the humanitarian group Oxfam supported techniques for growing sacha inchi as a cash crop by indigenous groups like the Ashaninka.